Manage Posture Policies

 1. Select Policies > Posture|Policies and either:

-• Click the New Policy button at the top of the page and select an existing policy name from the resulting drop-down menu, OR
+• Click the New Policy button at the top of the page and select an existing policy name from the resulting drop-down, OR

-• From the three-dot menu next to a listed policy, select Duplicate.
+• Select Duplicate from the three-dot menu next to a listed policy.

 2. Edit the Name and Description and click Save.

-The duplicated policy draft is displayed, with the inherited requirements and controls listed.
+The duplicate policy draft and the inherited requirements and controls are listed.

-3. From here you can add, delete, or edit requirement groups and requirements, link or unlink existing controls, choose a zone, and publish, as described in the following sections.
+3. As described in the following sections, you can add, delete, or edit requirement groups and requirements, link or unlink existing controls, publish, and choose a zone.

 Create Requirement Groups and Requirements